5 basic things you must know for trek in Nepal

-Trek in Nepal is relatively easy as most trek routes, including the Everest base camp trek, take the path the locals use for daily travel.
+Trekking in Nepal is relatively easy, as most routes, including the Everest base camp trek, take the path the locals use for daily travel.
 The people you will meet on the trek routes are very friendly and easily offer help.
-However, Nepal is a country of variety, so depending on where you are going, you may need to make some preparations and change your luggage contents.
+However, Nepal is a country of variety, so depending on where you are going, you may need to prepare and change your luggage.

 Must-Know Things Before Going on a Trek in Nepal